drgerg/qr4wd/README.md

 # qrtool
-Handle QR code on Windows desktop using the clipboard and this app.
+Handle QR codes on Windows desktop using the clipboard and this app.